maxisku2/mschroeder-WA-slack-me/README.md

 `composer install --no-interaction --prefer-dist`

 ## Running Tests
-Once built, run `./vendor/bin/phpunit` to test the application
+Once built, run `php artisan test --testdox` to test the application

 ## IMPORTANT
 You must have the environment variable